fluidblue/passdeposit/docs/Docker.md

 ## Automatic start on boot

 You can automatically start PassDeposit when the system boots.
-Create the file `/etc/systemd/system/passdeposit.service` and add the following contents:
+Create the file `/etc/systemd/system/passdeposit.service` and add the following content:

 	[Unit]
 	Description=PassDeposit